 City Ordinance allows for a family to have no more than 3 dogs about their premises.

+The Department of Animal Welfare oversees dog licensing in the State of Maine.
 State law requires you to license your dog by December 31st each year.
 The license fee is $6.00 for a neutered/spayed dog and $11.00 for an unaltered dog.
 You may license your dog in person at the Clerk's office or online between October 15 and January 31 without incurring a $25 late fee.
 Please have your dog's current rabies vaccination certificate ready at the time of licensing.

 Dog licensing fees support: